Crokinole: Gameplay

 Crokinole is most commonly played by two players, or by four players in teams of two, with partners sitting across the board from each other.
 Players take turns flicking their discs from the outer edge of their quadrant of the board onto the playfield.
 Shooting is usually done by flicking the disc with a finger, though sometimes small cue sticks may be used.
 If there are any enemy discs on the board, a player must make contact, directly or indirectly, with an enemy disc during the shot.
 If unsuccessful, the shot disc is "fouled" and removed from the board, along with any of the player's other discs that were moved during the shot.

+The international association of crokinole (founded in 2009) has laid out rules for tournaments and competition play, but being a grass roots game, there are equally valid variations which can make game play more or less interesting depending on time and context.

+International Association of Crokinole Rules

-When there are no enemy discs on the board, many (but not all) rules also state that a player must shoot for the centre of the board, and a shot disc must finish either completely inside the 15-point guarded ring line, or (depending on the specifics of the rules) be inside or touching this line.
+When there are no enemy discs on the board, many (but not all, see Muskoka Variation) rules also state that a player must shoot for the centre of the board, and a shot disc must finish either completely inside the 15-point guarded ring line, or (depending on the specifics of the rules) be inside or touching this line.
 This is often called the "no hiding" rule, since it prevents players from placing their first shots where their opponent must traverse completely through the guarded centre ring to hit them and avoid fouling.
 When playing without this rule, a player may generally make any shot desired, and as long as a disc remains completely inside the outer line of the playfield, it remains on the board.
 During any shot, any disc that falls completely into the recessed central "20" hole (a.k.a. the "Toad" or "Dukie") is removed from play, and counts as twenty points for the owner of the disc at the end of the round, assuming the shot is valid.